Vyral/jennifer-brown-recruiting/_posts/2019-02-13-join-our-friday-morning-book-club-on-facebook-live.md

 {% include pullquote.html %}

-**So join us every Friday morning on [our Facebook page](https://www.facebook.com/pg/jenbrownrealestate){: target="_blank"} where we will go live to talk about all of this information in greater detail.**
+**So join us every Friday morning at 9 a.m. on [our Facebook page](https://www.facebook.com/KWWhittier){: target="_blank"} where we will go live to talk about all of this information in greater detail.**

 If you have any questions from us in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.